 The following leadership positions are available:

 - Trip Leaders (TLs) are extensively trained on servant leadership and service immersion practices.
 2 TLs are assigned to each site, and commit to facilitate respectful, safe, and meaningful experiences for participants and community partners.
+Apply to be a Trip Leader.

 - Appa Council Members are 12 TLs that serve as the program’s executive leadership on our Appa Council.
 They work in one of three committees: Fundraising, Formation, or Transportation.
+Apply to be a Council Member.

 - Appa Head Coordinators are three students who serve as “leaders of leaders” in Appa’s community of Trip Leaders and participants.
 They work closely with the Appa Campus Minister and Graduate Assistants and dedicate their time overseeing all Appa Council committees and much of the behind-the-scenes work that goes into Appa.